U.S. economy grew 5.7 percent in 2021, fastest full-year clip since 1984, despite ongoing pandemic

 In a powerful rebound from 2020, when the economy contracted by 3.4 percent — its worst result since 1946 — 2021′s strong growth created a record 6.4 million jobs.
 But it also brought a host of complications, helping fuel the highest inflation in 40 years and creating supply chain snarls as consumers hungry for products overwhelmed the global delivery system.
-To beat back rising prices, the Federal Reserve is now shifting its strategy and preparing for multiple interest rate hikes this year, convinced it has given enough support to help the labor market and now must keep the economy from overheating even further.
+To beat back rising prices, the Federal Reserve is now shifting its strategy and preparing for interest rate hikes this year, convinced it has given enough support to help the labor market and now must keep the economy from overheating further.

 Fed ready to tackle inflation with interest rate increase in March, pointing to strong job growth amid pandemic

-While the omicron variant had begun its vicious surge by the end of 2021, economists didn’t expect to see any fallout in Thursday’s data.
-Rather, forecasters anticipated that the GDP report would represent a year of blockbuster growth despite the ongoing unpredictability of the pandemic economy, from labor shortages to supply chain backlogs to inflation.
+Although the omicron variant had begun surging by the end of 2021, economists didn’t expect to see any fallout in Thursday’s data.
+Rather, forecasters anticipated that the GDP report would represent a year of blockbuster growth despite the unpredictability of the pandemic economy, from labor shortages to supply chain backlogs to inflation.

-Earlier in the year, economists worried that global supply chain issues would keep businesses from being able to keep shelves fully stocked.
-But a rush by companies in the final months of 2021 to bolster their inventories ultimately drive GDP much higher, as companies started to refill empty storerooms.
+Earlier in the year, economists worried that global supply chain problems would keep businesses from being able to fully stock shelves.
+But a rush by companies in the final months of 2021 to bolster their inventories ultimately drove GDP much higher.

-Many firms, such as Georgia hospitality solutions firm Agilysys, are building up inventories to guard against disruptions in supply chains.
-The company, which specializes in technology such as hotel check-in systems, has increased its inventory levels by 175 percent in the past nine months to “mitigate supply chain risk,” CFO Dave Wood said on a recent earnings call.
+Many, such as Georgia hospitality software firm Agilysys, are building up inventories to guard against disruptions in supply chains.
+The company, which specializes in technology such as hotel check-in systems, has increased its inventory levels by 175 percent in the past nine months to “mitigate supply chain risk,” Chief Financial Officer Dave Wood said on a recent earnings call.

 But even that silver lining comes with the reminder of how parts of the economy remain extremely disrupted.